vpsfreecz/vpsadminos/osctl-exportfs/man/man8/osctl-exportfs.8.md

 NFS server state, normally found in `/var/lib/nfs` is stored in directory `state/`.

-`exports.yml` is a list of configured exports, it is used only by `osctl-exportfs` to generate `exports.exportfs`, which is then read by exportfs(8) to actually configure the containerized NFS server.
+`config.yml` contains server configuration, including exports.
+It is used by `osctl-exportfs` to generate `exports`, which is then read by exportfs(8) to actually configure the containerized NFS server.

 If the server is running, the PID of its init is stored in file `pid`.